microsoft/FluidFramework/docs/content/docs/start/tree-start.md

 Calling `revert` on a `Revertible` will revert its associated commit on the associated view.

 A revertible can be obtained by listening to the `commitApplied` event and calling the `getRevertible` callback provided.
+The `kind` property on `CommitMetadata` tells you if a commit is the result of a normal edit, an undo, or a redo.
+This aids in managing separate undo and redo stacks.
-Here is a simple example of how to manage undo and redo stacks using the provided APIs:
+Here is a simple example of how to do so using the provided APIs:

 ```
 const undoStack = [];